Kohmputer/KAYAK-vs.-Skyscanner-vs.-GF/README.md

 # Case Study on KAYAK vs. Skyscanner vs. Google Flights
 This is a writeup on three different technology-driven companies committed to improving online travel.
-The purpose is to investigate how each site compares each other.
+The purpose is to investigate how each site compares to each other.

 # TL;DR
 | Feature | KAYAK | Skyscanner | Google Flights |